 Jim's Rules logo © 2022 Jim Leonardo

 With 20 something years in software development, most of it as some mix of developer, architect, and manager, I’ve learned quite a bit on how to survive and thrive in software development.
 Or, at least I’ve learned a few things about what I think has helped me survive and thrive.
 I love sharing what I’ve learned works for almost anyone, what I’ve learned works for me, and general observations.
-After joking about “Jim’s Rules Regarding Everything” for quite some time, I started writing down my little tidbits and now am making them available.
+After joking about “Jim’s Rules Regarding Everything” for quite some time - and with some encouragement from co-workers - I started writing down my little tidbits and now am making them available.
 While there are some things specific to software development, many of my rules are really about people and teams.
 Because of that, I hope many more people get benefit from these rules than just people in the software business.
 Click here for the master list of Jim’s Rules.
 Keep reading this post to learn more about the background of the rules and what to expect.

 With this series, I’ll be sharing my thoughts behind many of these little rules with you.
 These rules are a mix of my own opinions as well as what I’ve learned from others and hopefully I’ll get to a few anecdotes along the way.
 My hope is to encourage you to form your OWN philosophy and rules on how to survive in the world of software development or whatever world you’re in.
 No one can give you a checklist.
 Your personality, background, and skills along with those of the people around you will determine the right approach more than iron clad rules.